Dali918/CodePathAndroid/README.md

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [ ] Enable Scrolling for long app pages
+* [ ] Addition of navigation features such as drop down menu

 ## Video Walkthrough